-For example, you are not a trained Den Leader or Cubmaster if you have only taken Tiger Cub Leader training.
+For example, you are not a trained Den Leader, Cubmaster or Scoutmaster if you have only taken Pack/Troop Committee training and vice versa.
 Each specific training course helps you understand the unique needs of your new position.

 Your Scouts deserve the best leader you can be.
 Take the full training course for your position and make your investment in Scouting count!